 - prepares an application, which clarifies the refusal reasons

-If the application rejects because of insufficient evidence then it is quite easy to correct the mistake and reapply.
-For instance, if an applicant inadvertently failed to submit bank statements or similar evidence then an applicant include all the absent evidence with the new application.
+In fact, if a UK visa application rejects because of insufficient evidence then it is quite easy to correct the mistake and reapply.
+For instance, if an applicant inadvertently failed to submit bank statements, a medical or English Test result or similar evidence then an applicant include all the absent evidence with the new application.
 Moreover, in the reapplication, an applicant may also provide an explanation for not including the evidence in the previous application.

 Similarly, where an application was refused because of an alleged absence of proof or insufficient evidence, reapplying is quite a strong option.